rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 The relationship that Reality has with itself is unclear.
 We could take Reality to _not_ be a `Thing`, and "exist" in some sense other than our working definition.
 Or, we could take Reality to be a `Thing` that is like a subset is to itself, or to be a `Thing` that is within Reality like any other `Thing`; and in any case we would be consistent with the axioms given here.

 Accordingly, this axiomatization makes no attempt to explain _why_ or _how_ Reality does exist.
-Instead, it attempts to provide a framework for explaining how the Human mind (and any other `Thing` possessing similar consciousness) has gained a foothold in Reality, whence it may start exploring its environment more efficiently than by kicking stones.
+Instead, it attempts to provide a framework for explaining how the human mind (and any other `Thing` possessing similar consciousness) has gained a foothold in Reality, whence it may start exploring its environment more efficiently than by kicking stones.

 ### Things vs Concepts